 Candidate A (Juan): Should I go first?
 Candidate B (Marian): Yes, please do.

 Juan: I think that working as a chef at a restaurant or some other place is great.
-It is a creative occupation, and you can express yourself through the dishes you make.
+It is a creative occupation and you can express yourself through the dishes you make.

-Marian: I get your points about expressing yourself, and I'm totally with you on that one.
+Marian: I get your points about expressing yourself and I totally agree.
 However, I guess with time it can get a bit repetitive - cooking day in, day out.
-Now, working as a doctor is never the same, wouldn't you agree?
+Now working as a doctor is never the same, would you agree?

 Juan: Yeah, I guess so.
 You face new challenges every day, it is a lot of responsibility, and the salary must be really high.
-You have to know a lot, though.
-What about being a teacher?
-You have to be pretty knowledgeable too, right?
+You have to know a lot though.
+What about being a teacher, you have to be pretty knowledgeable too, right?
 Marian: Yes, definitely.
 I don't think teachers make as much money as doctors do, but the job itself might be even more rewarding!